openfisca/openfisca-doc/coding-the-legislation/20_input_variables.md

 ## Advanced example

 Let's say you want to calculate a housing tax.
 This tax amount depends on the occupancy status of the inhabitants.
-So, the occupancy status could be defined as an input variable.
+So, the occupancy status has to be defined as an input variable.

 The input variable `housing_occupancy_status` will have a limited set of possible values defined by your legislation.
 You can name these statuses in a `HOUSING_OCCUPANCY_STATUS` enumeration: